ampproject/amphtml/docs/include_features.md

 **Todo:** Add proper link to reference doc.

-Include the Instagram shortcode found in the Instagram photo URL.
+Include the Instagram data-shortcode found in the Instagram photo URL.
-For example, in `https://instagram.com/p/fBwFP`, `fBwFP` is the shortcode.
+For example, in `https://instagram.com/p/fBwFP`, `fBwFP` is the data-shortcode.
 Also, Instagram uses a fixed aspect ratio for responsive layouts, so the value for width and height should be universal

     <amp-instagram
-      shortcode="fBwFP"
+      data-shortcode="fBwFP"
       width="320"
       height="392"
       layout="responsive">